PeerInfinity/Archipelago/docs/json/user/tips-and-tricks.md

 ## Customizing the UI

 - **Rearranging Panels:** The entire interface is customizable.
 You can click and drag panel tabs to move them, drop them on top of each other to create stacks, or drag them to the edges of other panels to create new columns and rows.
-Your layout is saved automatically in your browser for your next session.

-- **Hiding the Console:** The center "Console & Status" panel can be hidden to create more space.
-Click the "Hide Console" button in its top-right corner.
-A "Show Console" button will then appear in the top-right of the Inventory panel to bring it back.
-The console is hidden by default on smaller screens.
+- **Closing and Reopening Modules:** Clicking the X button in the top right of any panel will close that panel and disable its module.
+To reopen the module and its panel, open the Modules panel, find the checkbox for the module that you want to reopen, and check it.
+You might need to manually move the reopened panel to the location that yo u want it to be.

+- **Additional Tabs:** If several panels are in the same stack of tabs, there might not be enough room for the UI to display the tabs for all of the panels.
+If this happens, then there will be a down arrow in the top right of the panel, labeled "additional tabs".
+Clicking on this arrow will show the tabs that were hidden because there wasn't enough room for them.

 ## Frequently Asked Questions (FAQs)

 **Q: Do I need both the `.archipelago` file and `rules.json`?**
 A: Yes, for the full online experience.
-Your game client (e.g., SNES emulator, PC game client) uses the `.archipelago` file to know what items are in your world.
+The Archipelago server uses the `.archipelago` file to run a networked game.
 This web client uses the `rules.json` file to understand the logic and accessibility rules of your game.

 **Q: Can I use this without connecting to a server?**
-A: Absolutely.
+A: Yes.
 Load your `rules.json` file, and the application works as a powerful offline tracker.
 You can manually add items to your inventory and use all the accessibility analysis and pathfinding tools.

 **Q: How does "Analyze Paths" in the Regions view work?**
 A: It uses a search algorithm to find all possible sequences of region connections from your starting point to the target region you are analyzing.
 It then examines the access rules for every exit along those paths and compiles a list of all the items or conditions you are missing to make the path fully accessible.